 result = client.invoke("Q123", workflow="equation_extraction", params={"pages": [1, 2, 3]})

-TLS & verification
+TLS & verification¶

 Pass use_tls=True to wrap the socket.
 If you use self-signed certs during development, combine use_tls=True with verify=False to skip hostname verification.

 The client uses blocking sockets; wrap calls in your own timeout logic if needed.
-Always close the client when finished:

-Component handling
+Component handling¶

 - For metadata-only requests, send no